 Your program at a glance

-The program covers the key terms and concepts relating to financial accounting.
+The financial management course covers the key terms and concepts relating to financial accounting.
 Participants will learn to read, understand, and use the information provided in financial publications.
 In addition, basic principles of corporate finance will be introduced and the necessary practical tools for financial decisions and corporate valuation will be developed.
 In this context, we will take a closer look at the determinants that affect the debt/equity choice and discuss practical guidelines to determine the cost of capital for single projects and the whole firm.
-In addition, the program will provide an overview of a firm’s external financing alternatives (debt and equity), with a focus on the security issuance process (IPOs).
+In addition, the finance course will provide an overview of a firm’s external financing alternatives (debt and equity), with a focus on the security issuance process (IPOs).

 WHU’s Financial Literacy Program will address the following topics: